toderas/Issue-Tracker/README.md

 -   Create new superuser (using heroku cli)

 **7 Code Validators:**

-<a href="[https://jigsaw.w3.org/css-validator/validator](https://jigsaw.w3.org/css-validator/validator)">Css Validator</a>: Css code passes with no errors or warnings
+- [CSS Validator](https://jigsaw.w3.org/css-validator/validator) : Css code passes with no errors or warnings
-<a href="[http://pep8online.com/](http://pep8online.com/)">Pep8 Online</a>: Python code passes with no errors or warnings (appart from some length related warnings but given the fact that git-hub code review length is 130 characters this shoud not cause any issues )
+- [Pep8 Online](http://pep8online.com/): Python code passes with no errors or warnings (appart from some length related warnings but given the fact that git-hub code review length is 130 characters this shoud not cause any issues )
-<a target="_blank" href="[https://validator.w3.org/](https://validator.w3.org/)">Html validator</a>: Html Code passes W3C validator with no issues or warnings (appart from the ones caused by jinja)
+- [HTML Validator](https://validator.w3.org/): Html Code passes W3C validator with no issues or warnings (appart from the ones caused by jinja)

 Acknowledgements :

--   Base Code For this project has been imported from a previous project (<a target="_blank" href="[https://github.com/toderas/e-commerce](https://github.com/toderas/e-commerce)">Here</a>) and modified to suit current project’s requirements
+-   Base Code For this project has been imported from a previous project [E-commerce](https://github.com/toderas/e-commerce)  and modified to suit current project’s requirements
 - Stack Overflow users have helped me with code related issues
 - Friends have helped me with usability tests and user stories